 Your practical test will include around 20 minutes of independent driving.

-During your test you’ll have to drive independently by either following:
+During your driving test, you’ll have to drive independently by either following:

 Forgetting the directions

-Driving independently means making your own decisions – this includes deciding when it’s safe and appropriate to ask for confirmation about where you’re going.
+To drive independently means making your own decisions, including when it’s safe and appropriate to ask for confirmation about where you’re going.

-The examiner will confirm the directions to you if you ask for a reminder of them.
+The examiner will confirm the directions for you if you ask for a reminder of them.

 Going off the independent driving route